-Father Magallanes and Mexican Martyrdom « Catholic Insight
+Father Magallanes' Mexican Martyrdom « Catholic Insight

-The twentieth century saw the rise of various vicious anti-Catholic regimes, totalitarian and ruthless in stamping out the Church.
+The twentieth century saw the rise of various vicious anti-Catholic regimes, totalitarian and ruthless in their demonic fury to stamp out the Church.
 Ecrasez l’infame!
 Voltaire would sign off his letters, but they – the Nazis, the Communists, the Spanish ‘Republicans’, and, for our purposes today, the atheistic Mexican government which, for reasons that are complex, from 1926 to 1934, persecuted the Church in that country with a relentlessness that still beggars the imagination.

 Untold numbers of martyrs were the result- 4,000 priests were either killed or expelled, and by 1934 only 334 priests were ‘licensed’ to minister to a population of 15 million Catholics.
 Amongst those glorious victims whom we celebrate the parish priest Cristóbal Magallanes Jara (1869 – 1927) and twenty-one companion martyrs.
 Father Magallanes entered the seminary at the age of 19, but with little formal schooling.
 He was ordained in his thirtieth year in 1899, and appointed parish priest of his hometown, Totatiche.
 As was the custom and necessity back then, and in many ways still is, the priest had his fingers in many pies, not only sacramental ministry, but founding schools, and centres of training for carpentry and other skills, even helping set up a local dam.

 In the background, persecution and rebellion were fomenting.
 The government under the military general, fervent freemason, and bitterly anti-Catholic Plutarco Elías Calles was not only persecuting the Church, but subverting all aspects of life, from education, to family life and local farms.
-The people rose up in revolt, the ‘Cristeros’ movement as portrayed in the film ‘For Greater Glory’, and it was difficult to disentangle the political from the spiritual resistance.
+The people rose up in revolt in the ‘Cristeros’ movement, as portrayed in the film ‘For Greater Glory’, and it was difficult to disentangle the political from the spiritual resistance.
 Father Magallanes preached against violence – not that this made the choice of the Cristeros immoral, for the Church has always taught that such armed resistance against state aggression may at times be morally justified, and even necessary.
-But the Calles government, not much into philosophical distinctions, and Father Magallenes was charged with conspiracy against the government regardless, arrested on May 21, 1927, and shot four days later without trial, along with his fellow younger priest, Agustín Caloca Cortés.
-The latter was offered freedom, but he would only take it if Father Magallenes were also released.
+But the Calles government was not much into philosophical distinctions, and Father Magallanes was charged with conspiracy against the government regardless of his pacific tendencies, arrested on May 21, 1927, and shot four days later without trial, along with his fellow younger priest, Agustín Caloca Cortés.
+The latter was offered freedom, but he would only take it if Father Magallanes were also released.
 This was refused, and they both went to God, ‘for greater glory’.
 (Father Miguel Pro would follow them on November 23rd, of that same year)

 Father Magallanes forgave his executioners, and gave away all his few possessions, and with his final words before the bullets shattered his body and sent his soul to heaven, declared: I die innocent, and ask God that my blood may serve to unite my Mexican brethren.

-Pope John Paul II canonized Father Magallenes, Father Cortes and twenty other martyrs of the Mexican revolution on this day in the Jubilee Year 2000, and we will leave you for now with his words, which ring through this third millennium of the Christian era, as various states become more disturbingly like Calles’.
+Pope John Paul II canonized Father Magallanes, Father Cortes and twenty other martyrs of the Mexican revolution on this day in the Jubilee Year 2000, and we will leave you for now with his words, which ring through this third millennium of the Christian era, as various states become more disturbingly like Calles’.
 We should pray for the grace to discern our own paths, the strength to resist what we should, and the light always to see the truth:

 In the first reading we heard how Paul moved about Jerusalem, “preaching boldly in the name of the Lord.
 And he spoke and disputed against the Hellenists; but they were seeking to kill him” (Acts 9: 28-29).
 Paul’s mission prepares for the growth of the Church, which will take the Gospel message everywhere.
 And in this expansion, persecution and violence against those who preached the Good News were not lacking.
 But despite human adversities, the Church relies on the promise of divine help.
 This is why we heard that “the Church … had peace and was built up; and walking in the fear of the Lord and in the comfort of the Holy Spirit, it was multiplied” (Acts 9: 31).